matinkp-beta/reesi/README.md

 This app works with Webpack

-Check webpack.config.js it's work with Django well
+Check webpack.config.js it works with Django well